abel1231/qpe-data/README.md

-# LLM4QPE: Unsupervised Pretraining of Quantum Property Estimation and A Benchmark
+# Towards LLM4QPE: Unsupervised Pretraining of Quantum Property Estimation and A Benchmark

 This is the official repository of the dataset for the paper [https://openreview.net/forum?id=vrBVFXwAmi](https://openreview.net/forum?id=vrBVFXwAmi).